xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 # Xetal Flow Monitoring GateServer

-## 1. Specifications

 Copyright Xetal @ 2020
 Version: 2.0.0
 Built: 20000a20210303

-**THIS VERSION BREAKS BACK COMPATIBILITY**
+## 1. Usage

-**1.1 REQUIREMENTS**
+**1.1 REQUIRED FILES/FOLDERS**
-GO 1.15 or newer
-Golang Packages (to be revised):
- - go.etcd.io/bbolt/
- - xetal.ddns.net/supportservices
- - github.com/mongodb/mongo
- - github.com/fpessolano/mlogger  (>=0.4.2)
- - github.com/gorilla/mux
- - gopkg.in/ini.v1

-External services:
-  - mongoDB database (for full server only)

-Detachable services:
-  - webService
+_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database.
+_Configuration files_: see 1.3 in the same folder as the executable.
+_Resource folders_: the folder log and tables are created by the server.
+Modifying them might cause the server to malfunction.

-**1.2 SYSTEM VARIABLES:**
+**1.2 REQUIRED SYSTEM VARIABLES:**
 YUGENFLOW : specifies the path to the executable and configuration files, when the OS cannot handle services running from a fixed location

 **1.3 CONFIGURATION:**